RESTEDClient/RESTED/README.md

 ## How to contribute
 This project was from the very beginning intended to be easy to work with.
 It is basically just an angular 1.4 app inside of Firefox, so if you know angular, you're in luck!

+For a short read on how the app works, go to [this page](https://github.com/esphen/RESTED/wiki).

 What features are on the to-do list:
  - Request history